jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

     (b) a supply of a right, under an equity security or participatory security, to receive for no consideration, or consideration at other than the open market value, a supply of goods and services that is—
       (i) not an exempt supply; and
       (ii) not a supply relating to the control of the issuer of the equity security or participatory security
+  - **Auckland Future Fund** has the same meaning as in section YA 1 of the Income Tax Act 2007
   - **balance date** is defined in section 15B for the purposes of that section
   - **challenge** means—as the context requires; and any variant of the word challenge is to have a like meaning (a) to commence proceedings under Part 8A of the Tax Administration Act 1994 challenging a disputable decision (as defined in section 3(1) of that Act); or
     (b) the proceedings,—
+  - **collection agency** has the same meaning as in section 4 of the Resale Right for Visual Artists Act 2023
   - **commercial dwelling** —
     (a) means—
       (i) a hotel, motel, homestay, farmstay, bed and breakfast establishment, inn, hostel, or boardinghouse: